-Amidst the peaceful silence of Antarctica, noisy interruptions become indelible memories such as penguins squabbling over prized pebbles or the boom and crack of a calving glacier in Neko Harbour.
-Every day will be different, having been carefully crafted by your Expedition Team so as to educate about this wonderful part of the world.
+Amid the serene silence of Antarctica, noisy interludes become indelible memories, such as penguins squabbling over prized pebbles, or the boom and crack of a calving glacier.
+Every day will be different, having been carefully crafted by your Expedition Team to inspire and educate you about this wonderful part of the world.

 The journey back across the Drake Passage provides you with some final opportunities to enjoy the crisp Antarctic air.
 Spend time on the deck watching for seabirds and scouting for whales, enjoy a few final presentations by your Expedition Team or simply relax and reminisce about your experiences.

 Disembark after breakfast and transfer with your group to the airport.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 NOTE: This ship is NEW for the 2018-2019 Antarctica season!
 As with any new vessel, we strongly suggest selecting a departure date at least six weeks after launch.
 Please ask for details.